MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-add-attachments.md

 The Thumbnail card typically contains a single small image, one or more buttons, and text.

-The following code sample shows how to create a reply message that contains two Thumbnail cards rendered in list format.
+This code sample shows how to create a reply message that contains two Thumbnail cards rendered in list format.

 [!code-csharp[Add ThumbnailCard attachment](../includes/code/dotnet-add-attachments.cs#addThumbnailCardAttachment)]